Jose GomezHead Men's Soccer Coach

 Jose Gomez begins his ninth season as the Sailfish men’s soccer head coach at Palm Beach Atlantic University.
 During his tenure on the sidelines, the Sailfish men’s soccer program has developed into a perennial contender in the NCAA South Region.

-The Sailfish are coming off their most successful season since entering the NCAA Division II ranks in 2006 as they finished with a record of 14-4-2.
-The team was recognized during the season for their outstanding play and ranked as high as No. 10 in the NSCAA national rankings for the first time in program history.
+PBA's 2012 season was their most successful since entering the NCAA Division II ranks in 2006, finishing the year with a record of 14-4-2.
+The team was recognized during the season for their outstanding play and ranked as high as No. 10 in the NSCAA Division II national rankings for the first time in program history.

 The historic campaign saw the team consistently in the NSCAA regional rankings all season while eventually moving on to claim their seventh consecutive NCCAA South Region Championship.
 Gomez earned NCCAA South Region Coach of the Year accolades.